 Crashing waves, ocean breezes, and the smell of sunscreen can relieve stress in minutes.
 You can enjoy them all in the shady oasis you create with your beach umbrella.
 The best beach umbrellas are portable, offer an escape from the sun and heat, and don’t require an engineering degree to set up.
-Umbrellas that are built to last should withstand occasional gusts of wind and unexpected weather changes without turning inside out or tumbling down the beach.
+The best of the best are built to last and should withstand occasional gusts of wind and unexpected weather changes without turning inside out or tumbling down the beach.

 - BEST OVERALL: BEACHBUB All-in-One Beach Umbrella System

-- BEST BANG FOR THE BUCK: KITADIN 6.5FT Beach Umbrella Patio Sun Shelter
+- BEST BANG FOR THE BUCK: KITADIN 6.5FT Beach Umbrella with Sun Anchor

-- BEST UMBRELLA TENT COMBO: Sport-Brella Vented SPF 50+ Sun Rain Canopy Umbrella
+- BEST UMBRELLA TENT COMBO: Sport-Brella Vented SPF 50+ Sun And Rain Umbrella

-- BEST REFLECTIVE: Magma 100-Percent UV Block Reflective Umbrella
+- BEST REFLECTIVE: G4Free Vented UV Golf/Beach Umbrella

 - BEST OVERSIZE: EasyGo 8 Foot Heavy Duty HIGH Wind Beach Umbrella

-- BEST BEACH CHAIR CLAMP-ON: Sport-Brella Versa-Brella SPF 50+ Adjustable Umbrella
+- BEST BEACH CHAIR CLAMP-ON: Sport-Brella Versa-Brella 4-Way Swiveling Umbrella

 What to Consider When Choosing the Best Beach Umbrella

-Beach umbrellas are essential for relaxing on hot beach days.
-The umbrella type, materials, the frame’s stability, and even the color or print all help make an umbrella more useful and longer-lasting.
+Beach umbrellas are essential for relaxing on a hot beach.
+The umbrella type, materials, the frame’s stability, and even the color or the print help make an umbrella more useful and longer lasting.
 Family size, available storage space, and personal preferences should also factor into your final decision.

 An umbrella is an umbrella, right?
 For the most part, yes.
-But some fall outside of the category of traditional beach umbrella that you drive into the sand to anchor.
+But some fall outside of the category of traditional beach umbrella that users can drive into the sand to anchor.
 And they might be worth a look, too.

 - Clamp-on.
-Clamp-on umbrellas attach to a table, beach chair, or other sturdy frame or surface.
-These models save you the trouble of anchoring the umbrella into the sand.
-However, they’re usually smaller than umbrellas that anchor into the ground.
-The clamps open only so far and may work on only a square or tubular surface.
-You’ll need an idea of where you’d like to attach this type of umbrella before buying.
+Clamp-on umbrellas attach to a table, a chair, or other sturdy frame or surface.
+This type makes a great travel beach umbrella because they save you the trouble of anchoring the umbrella into the sand.
+However, they’re usually smaller than a standard beach umbrella.
+The clamps open only so far and may only work on a square or a tubular surface.
+Consequently, shoppers need an idea of where they’ll attach this type of umbrella before buying.

 - Umbrella/tent combo.
 Umbrella/tent combos are basically an umbrella with additional sides on the canopy that anchor into the ground like a tent.
 They offer more protection from sun and wind than a standard umbrella.
-However, the pole is usually shorter than the average beach umbrella’s, so you can’t stand beneath these sunshades.
-Umbrella/tent combos offer some extra privacy, and their multiple anchors provide extra stability.
+However, the pole is usually shorter than the average beach umbrella, so you can’t stand beneath these sunshades.
+Umbrella/tent combos offer some extra privacy, and their multiple anchor points provide extra stability.

 - Solar reflective.
-Solar reflective beach umbrellas are made with silver fabric that reflects a large percentage of the sun’s rays away from the umbrella, offering protection from heat and skin damage.
-These umbrellas can’t reflect 100 percent of the sun’s rays, but they can often yield a noticeable temperature change under the umbrella.
+Solar reflective beach umbrellas are some of the best UV umbrella options because they have a silver fabric that reflects a large percentage of the sun’s rays, offering protection from heat and sun damage.
+These umbrellas can’t reflect 100 percent of the sun’s rays, but they can often yield a noticeable temperature change within their canopies.

 Size and Coverage